ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.8.4 fixes conditional import of `PdfPoints` struct into `PdfPageImageObject` so it is no longer dependent on the `image` crate feature being enabled; corrects a bug in the calculation of rendered bitmap pixel dimensions, thanks to an excellent contribution from <https://github.com/slawekkolodziej>.
 * 0.8.3: adds `PdfFonts` collection, `PdfDocument::fonts()` and `PdfDocument::fonts_mut()` accessor
   functions, and `PdfFontToken` struct; moves font constructors from `PdfFont` into `PdfFonts`, deprecating constructors in `PdfFont`; adds `ToPdfFontToken` trait, along with implementations